 Our Environmental Practice Group lawyers focus on individual areas of environmental law such as air, water, wetlands, solid waste, hazardous waste, contaminated property, and development permitting.
 As a result, our law firm offers exceptional breadth and depth of practice, allowing us to match specific experience with clients' particular needs.
 Our Environmental attorneys also work closely with members of our Admiralty & Maritime, Energy, Government Relations, Land Use, and Real Estate practice groups, as well as our Business and Tax groups to identify financial incentives to reduce compliance costs.

-We are also pleased to announce our new ENViromation Center, an online and mobile-friendly way to access a variety of checklists and resources for many of the different environmental laws and regulations in New England.
+Check out our ENViromation Center, an online and mobile-friendly way to access a variety of checklists and resources for many of the different environmental laws and regulations in New England.
 See for yourself how these free smart tools can help get you through some of the toughest situations.

 Areas of Expertise